 Map Sharepoint as a drive

-ExpanDrive accomplishes this mapping by securely connecting to Microsoft’s Graph API and translating the API into a filesystem for Mac and Windows.
+ExpanDrive accomplishes this mapping by securely connecting to Microsoft’s Graph API and translating the API into a filesystem for Mac, Windows and Linux.
 Authorization is fully handled by Microsoft.
 It fully integrates with your SSO setup and multi-factor authentication setups like Okta, Duo and Auth0 work seamlessly.

 Microsoft provides a Sharepoint sync client for the Mac as well as for Windows.
 Native access to your files in the cloud is critical for any serious workflow.
 However, if you don’t want to eat up tons of disk space and bandwidth syncing files you rarely use it makes sense to map Sharepoint as a network drive.